 While the presence of soldiers and police in mining areas is forbidden by law (due to global certification requirements designed to prohibit blood or conflict minerals), the informality of mining operations in remote locations encourages their participation.
 Environmental advocates and civil society actors in Goma and Bukavu told ENACT that law enforcement officials visited sites at night to illegally obtain cobalt from artisanal miners, which they resold for profit.
 This reportedly also happens regularly in South Kivu.

-Cobalt smuggling is also aided by corruption at the DRC’s borders with Rwanda, Uganda, Burundi and Tanzania where poorly paid security officials are easily bribed.
+Cobalt smuggling is also aided by corruption at the DRC’s borders with Zambia, Burundi and Tanzania where poorly paid security officials are easily bribed.
 Border police reportedly know which vehicles are used by smugglers, and then turn a blind eye in exchange for a bribe, according to industry observers in Goma.
 Soldiers and border law enforcement officers are also known to provide security for smugglers conveying cobalt to neighbouring countries.

 Mineral smugglers devise ingenious means to remove cobalt from the DRC, sometimes presenting forged traceability and certification documents to border officials.
-Cobalt is also smuggled at night into neighbouring Rwanda via Lake Kivu.
-The lake has a long frontier that is difficult for marine patrols to monitor.

 The illegal exploitation of cobalt harms the local population and the environment.
 Workers often do not wear protective masks, and inhaling high levels of cobalt can result in serious health issues, including cancer, respiratory diseases and heart problems.
 Paternal exposure to cobalt and mining by-products from occupational mining is the factor most strongly associated with birth defects in the DRC’s mineral-rich communities.
 Cobalt mining also leads to toxic dumping that destroys landscapes, pollutes water and contaminates crops.